curl/curl/tests/README.md

   - python-impacket (for SMB tests)
   - diff (when a test fails, a diff is shown)
   - stunnel (for HTTPS and FTPS tests)
-  - OpenSSH or SunSSH (for SCP, SFTP and SOCKS4/5 tests)
+  - OpenSSH or SunSSH (for SCP and SFTP tests)
   - nghttpx (for HTTP/2 and HTTP/3 tests)
   - nroff (for --manual tests)
   - An available `en_US.UTF-8` locale